Cirius1792/e2e-testing-with-cucumber/README.md

 Maven will run under the profile "failsafe" configured to execute our Acceptance Test.

 ## Configuring the CI/CD with the GitHub Actions
-All we need to do is to instruct the pipeline to spin up the proper environment and then launch the same command used on our local machine to build the application an run the tests:
+All we need to do is to instruct the pipeline to spin up the proper environment and then launch the same command used on our local machine to build the application and run the tests:

 ```yaml
 jobs: